A2D2: Fine-Tuning Any-Length Discrete Diffusion for Adaptive Decoding

 • The unmasking quality predictor $\mu_\phi$ and insertion quality predictor $\nu_\phi$

-🃏 Adaptive Inference 🔮
+๐Ÿƒ Adaptive Inference ๐Ÿ”ฎ

-At each discrete time step during generation, A2D2 performs:
+Starting from an empty sequence, at each discrete time step $[t_k, t_{k+1}]$ A2D2 performs:

-1. Adaptive Unmasking: Sample tokens to unmask via $f_\theta$, predict unmasking quality via $\mu_\phi$, and re-mask low-quality tokens that fall below a threshold.
+1. Adaptive Unmasking: Sample tokens to unmask via $f_\theta$, predict unmasking quality via $\mu_\phi$, and re-mask low-quality tokens that fall below a threshold (or until the expected number of masked tokens is reached).

-2. Adaptive Insertion: Insert masks according to $g_\theta$, predict insertion quality via $\nu_\phi$, and remove low-quality insertions.
+2. Adaptive Insertion: Insert masks by sampling counts $I^\ell_t \sim \text{Poisson}(g_\theta(\boldsymbol{x}_t,t)[\ell]\cdot\Delta t)$ per gap, predict insertion quality via $\nu_\phi$, and remove low-quality insertions.

 Generation stops when no masks remain and the insertion expectation falls below $0.5$, or when the total number of time steps is reached.